Challenging Heights

-Challenging heights is a non-governmental organization in Ghana protecting the rights of children and focusing their anti-trafficking efforts in the fishing and cocoa industry.
+Challenging Heights is a non-governmental organization in Ghana protecting the rights of children and focusing its anti-trafficking efforts in the fishing and cocoa industry.
 According to Challenging Heights, over 24,000 children in Ghana fall victim to the worst forms of child labour annually.
-Challenging Heights aim is to end Child Trafficking in the next 5 years through Rescue & Recovery, Prevention, and Advocacy.
+Challenging Heights aim is to end Child Trafficking through Rescue & Recovery, Prevention, and Advocacy.

-Rescue & Recovery- Challenging Heights conduct a number of rescue missions each year, rescuing dozens of children.
-Through tips from community members, they identify children who have been trafficked to Lake Volta.
-Once they have a list of trafficked children to be rescued, they go to Lake Volta, and rescue them from modern slavery.
-They are then brought to the Challenging Heights Hovde House.

-Prevention- In order for them to address child trafficking, they must think about the root causes.
-They have identified poverty, naivety, and family separation as the main three root causes.
-Through donations and grants, they have created a number of programs that they believe will help improve the lives of the people in the community.